 Is the improper use of medications concerning dose, frequency, and duration of administration; or Invalid indication.
 All may lead to acute and chronic toxicity.

-Drug abuse: releted to addiction
+Drug abuse:

 It is an inappropriate and habitual intake of drugs either continually or periodically for recreational but NOT medical reasons.
 It is related to addiction to drugs.

 Areas of Pharmacology